rstudio/rviews-community/.github/CONTRIBUTING.md

 If you are using R Studio:

 * Build the package by running Ctrl + Shift + B / Command + Shift + B.
 * Open a document by going to `File` > `New File` > `R Markdown`.
 Select `From Template` from the dialogue box menu and then `R Views Community Post Submission`.
 A custom file for R Views will appear and you can write your post there.
+Add any files/data that you may need in the folder that is created.

 ## Push up changes